Taut fillings: Almost disjoint unions

 \begin{theorem} If $|A \cap B| \leq n+1$, for all $(X,Y) \in Z_n(A,B)$ we have

 And as long as $n \geq 2$, for any $M \in \taut(X+Y)$ we have $M = M_X + M_Y$ with $M_X \in \taut(X)$, $M_Y \in \taut(Y)$. \end{theorem}

 \note Ellison \cite{ellison:gap} proved the additivity of $\Zvol$.
 What's new here is the splitting of taut fillings when $n\geq 2$.
 This result resembles Theorem 6.2 of Pournin and Wang \cite{pw:flip} about flip paths.
-Like theirs, our proof uses a variation on the normalization technique of Sleator, Tarjan, and Thurston \cite[Lemma 7]{stt:jams}.
+Like theirs, our proof uses a variation on the normalization technique of STT \cite[Lemma 7]{stt:jams}.
 It would be nice to fit these results under one roof.

 \proofstart Again let $C = A \cap B$.
 We can assume $|C| = n+1$, as this is the hardest case.
 And we might as well go ahead and take $n=2$, $|C|=3$, as this case illustrates all the issues.

 Take any $M \in \taut(X+Y) \subset C_3(A \union B)$.
 Pick distinct points $p,q \in C$, and let